Accio/MCBDD/index.md

 ### Module IV: What efficacy and safety profiles can we expect?

 Module IV focuses on MoA inference for safety and efficacy profiles of drug candidates.
-We will mainly explore the possibility to use proteomics to infer mode of action (30.04.2021), and discuss computational analysis and impact of single-cell omics data (21.05.2021).
+We will mainly computational analysis and impact of single-cell omics data (30.04.2021), and explore the potential of proteomics to infer mode of action (21.05.2021).

 In a special session on 07.05.2021, we will have Dr. Petra Schwalie, Dr. Tony Kam-Thong, and Dr. Fabian Birzele as guest speakers.
 They shall share their